Evaluating the Effectiveness of Personalized Medicine with Software: Background

 \section{Background}

-Consider an individual seeking medical treatment for a set of symptoms.
-After a diagnosis, suppose a medical practitioner has two treatment options (denoted $T_1$ and $T_2$), neither of which is known to be superior for all patients.
-How does the practitioner choose which treatment to administer?

-Sometimes practitioners will select a treatment based informally on personal experience.
+Consider an individual seeking one of two treatments, neither of which is known to be superior for all individuals. \qu{What treatment, by whom, is most effective for this individual with that specific problem, and under which set of circumstances?} \citep{Paul1967}.\footnote{Note that this problem is encountered in fields outside of just medicine.
+For example, finding the movie that will elicit the most enjoyment to the individual \citep{Zhou2008} or assessing wither a certain unepmployed individual be given job training \citep{LaLonde1986}.
+Although the methods discussed herein can be applied more generally, we will use examples and the vocabulary from the medical field.} Sometimes practitioners will select a treatment based informally on personal experience.
 Other times, practitioners may choose the treatment that their clinic or peers recommend.
-If the practitioner happens to be current on the research literature and there happens to be a published RCT with what are taken to be clear clinical implications, the study's \qu{superior} treatment may be chosen.
+If the practitioner happens to be current on the research literature and there happens to be a published RCT whose results have clear clinical implications, the study's superior treatment (on average) may be chosen.

 Each of these approaches can sometimes lead to improved outcomes, but each also can be badly flawed.
-For example, in a variety of clinical settings, \qu{craft lore} has been demonstrated to perform poorly, especially when compared to even very simple statistical models \citep{Dawes1979}.
-It follows that each of these \qu{business-as-usual} \textit{treatment allocation procedures} can in principle be improved if there are patient characteristics related to how well an intervention performs.
-Patient characteristics and circumstances, also known as \qu{features,} \qu{states,} \qu{histories,} \qu{prognostic / prescriptive factors,} \qu{pretreatment variables,} and other terms of art, we will consider here to be \qu{covariates} in a regression modeling context.
+For example, in a variety of clinical settings, \qu{craft lore} has been demonstrated to perform poorly, especially when compared to very simple statistical models \citep{Dawes1979}.
+It follows that each of these \qu{business-as-usual} \textit{treatment allocation procedures} can in principle be improved if there are patient characteristics available which are related to how well an intervention performs.

-Should available patient covariates be related to the outcome of interest, one can imagine a statistical model $f$ providing a better guess as to which treatment ($T_1$ or $T_2$) to administer compared to a business-as-usual approach.
-One can also imagine that estimates of \qu{how much better} could be computed.
-The preferred treatment could then be individually selected for each patient.
+The need for personalized medicine by using patient characteristics is by no means a novel idea.
+As noted as early as 1865, \qu{the response of the average patient to therapy is not necessarily the response of the patient being treated} (translated by \citealt{Bernard1957}).
+There is now a substantial literature addressing numerous aspects of personalized medicine.
+The field is quite fragmented: there is literature on treatment-covariate interactions, locating subgroups of patients and personalized treatment effects estimation.
+A focus on inference is rare in the literature and available software for inference is negligible.